Millett Hall: Seating

+Future plans

+In the mid-2020s, real and perceived deficiencies of Millett Hall led the university to consider a new on-campus arena.
+In February 2025, a committee designated to evaluate sites chose Cook Field, an open space at the intersection of US 27 and State Route 73 that then housed several intramural fields.
+The university determined that renovating Millett Hall to fully meet the athletic program's needs—among them practice courts for men's and women's basketball, plus a dedicated volleyball venue—would cost at least $175 million, with the renovation requiring that the facility be taken offline for several years.
+With that as a backdrop, the university's board of trustees authorized construction of a new arena at the Cook Field site on February 27, 2026.
+The new arena, with an approved budget of $281 million ($242 million for construction), is planned to open for the 2028–29 season.
+Millett Hall will be demolished once the new arena is complete.
+New intramural fields are being built at two campus locations, one adjacent to Millett Hall, in summer 2026, which will allow Cook Field to be decommissioned that September.
+More intramural fields, plus a walking path and exercise stations, are planned for the Millett Hall site after demolition.

 Men's basketball

 Banners hang from the catwalks recognizing Miami's NCAA and NIT tournament appearances.
-Banners also hang recognizing Miami's 21 Mid-American Conference regular season championships, the first in 1952 and most recently in 2005.
-There are five retired jerseys at Millett Hall.
-They include: Ron Harper (34), Wayne Embry (23), Dick Walls (44), Darrell Hedric (86), and Wally Szczerbiak (32).
+Banners also hang recognizing Miami's 22 Mid-American Conference regular season championships, the first in 1952 and most recently in 2026.
+There are six retired jerseys at Millett Hall.
+They include: Ron Harper (34), Wayne Embry (23), Dick Walls (44), Darrell Hedric (86), Wally Szczerbiak (32), and Charlie Coles (10).
 Harper's jersey was the first to be retired, during halftime of his final home game in 1986.
 On May 18, 2021, Miami unveiled a statue honoring Wayne Embry, which depicts him shooting his signature hook shot, and declaring the day to be "Wayne Embry Day".